'Less than 1% active F&O traders earn over 7% annually': Top fund manager points out Zerodha finding

-Samir Arora, Founder & Fund Manager, Helios Capital recently stirred a hornet's nest by quoting a Zerodha finding that said less than 1% active F&O traders earn over 7% annually.
+Samir Arora, Founder & Fund Manager, Helios Capital recently stirred a hornet's nest in the trading community by quoting a Zerodha finding that said less than 1% active F&O traders earn over 7% annually.

 "'Less than 1 pct of those who actively trade futures and options have earned more than 7pct annually.'
 Go back to your full time jobs.
 Don't listen to people offering you financial freedom.
 Invest your savings in the mkt- don't try and make a living off the mkt," tweeted Arora while offering a word of caution on how fickle F&O trading can get.